MasterChef Singapore fan-favourite launches Paan, a home-based Italian sandwich shop

 Chia’s interest in Italian food was piqued when she headed to Italy to volunteer in 2019.
 There, she picked up time-tested recipes first-hand from nonnas (Italian for grandmother) when she signed up for Italian cooking classes.

-Speaking to us at their residence, she said: “After Masterchef happened, I realised it’s actually possible for me to pursue something I love, to do what makes me happy and find something that sparks joy.
+Speaking to us at their residence, she said: “After MasterChef happened, I realised it’s actually possible for me to pursue something I love, to do what makes me happy and find something that sparks joy.
 And that’s when I decided to do this (with Ng) and take that leap of faith.”

 Trying out Paan’s menu